BetterHelp vs. Talkspace Comparison

 Both BetterHelp and Talkspace include a regular, convenient-to-use messaging program.
 After you are matched with a therapist, all you have to do is to send a message and wait for a response, which may differ significantly between therapists.

 You can use the text chat option to look for previous messages and feedbacks.
-If texting doesn’t work for you, you can ask your therapist to make a phone or text video.
+If texting doesn’t work for you, you can ask your therapist to make a voice or video call.
 Please note that the quality of such services can vary between advisers, and may cost extra money.

 Planning a live session on BetterHelp or Talkspace depends mainly on the availability of your counselor or therapist.
-To schedule a meeting on BetterHelp, you must first ask your therapist if they offer text messaging, video chat or phone calls.
+To schedule a meeting on BetterHelp, you must first ask your therapist if he offers text messaging, video chat, or phone calls.
 If the therapist does, you can schedule a live chat with the counselor, and select a day and hour that is mutually convenient.

-All of these businesses are incredibly committed to delivering help and security to their patients and customers.
+All of these businesses are incredibly committed to delivering help and security to their customers.
 They ensure confidentiality of their private and personal details revealed during text messaging or live video sessions.